 This Test and Trace Support Scheme will run from 28 September 2020 until 30 June 2021.

 Please note - if you were told to self-isolate before 28 September, you are not eligible to claim this payment.
 This is in line with Government guidance.

 When to make a claim

 You can only make a claim if you have been asked to self-isolate on or after 28 September 2020 - not before this date.

-A claim must be made within 14 days of the last day of your self-isolation.
+A claim must be made within 28 days of the first day of your self-isolation.

 You can apply on behalf of someone else who is self-isolating.
 The payment will however be paid into a bank account in the name of the person required to self-isolate.